Pendulum Bow Sights: The Tree Stand Hunter’s Best Friend

 Examples of this would be hunting from a tree stand or shooting up from the bottom of a ravine.
 The puzzle of elevated shots lies in the science of gravity and angles.
 A shot with flat trajectory flies parallel to the earth, and thus, receives a consistent pull from gravitational forces along its entire trajectory.

-An elevated shot however, receives much less influence from gravity when shooting down, and much higher influence from gravity when shooting up.
-Changes in elevation also affect the actual distance the arrow flies to hit a target, since we are now dealing with horizontal distance, as well as vertical distance.
+An elevated shot however, receives much less influence from gravity when shooting down.
+Additionally, there is a much higher influence from gravity when shooting up.
+Changes in elevation also affect the actual distance the arrow flies to hit a target.
+The reasoning is that we are now dealing with horizontal distance, as well as vertical distance.

 Hitting a target with altered gravitation pull and distance has required much skill and guess work in the past.
 Pendulum bow sights compensate for both by the nature of their design and allow elevated shots to be placed, on target, with ease.